Vishesh-Gupta/dotfiles/README.md

 repoitory, one can experience my development environments.

 ### Vim

+Vim is a popular text editor for a lot of developers.
+Vim is known to be very efficient once skilled at vim scripts, but it has a learning curve.

 Vim settings are available in `~/.vim/`.
 The package manager used for Vim is Vundle.